1992 French Open – Men's singles

-Defending champion Jim Courier successfully defended his title, defeating Petr Korda in the final, 7–5, 6–2, 6–1 to win the men's singles tennis title at the 1992 French Open.
+Defending champion Jim Courier defeated Petr Korda in the final, 7–5, 6–2, 6–1 to win the men's singles tennis title at the 1992 French Open.
+It was his second French Open title and third major title overall.

 Stefan Edberg was attempting to complete the career Grand Slam, but lost to Andrei Cherkasov in the third round.

 Seeds

 The seeded players are listed below.
 Jim Courier is the champion; others show the round in which they were eliminated.